topsmsau/topsms_plugin/README.txt

 = How do I monitor my SMS credit balance? =
 Your current credit balance is always visible in the TopSMS dashboard.
 You can also set up automatic alerts when your credits fall below a specified threshold.

-== Screenshots ==

-1. TopSMS dashboard with credit balance and recent SMS history
-2. Automations editor with message template and status triggers
-3. Settings screen for configuring Stripe and SMS options
-4. Analytics dashboard showing delivery rates and usage